theassyrian/Sqraper/README.md

 When viewing via GitHub view this README.md as RAW for proper formatting.

+Version 1.3.7: Added offPeakSleepBetweenNewQPostChecks and bogusTrips to the config file.

 Version 1.2.0 released 11/22/2019 @ 5:30PM EST. The previous STRING type configuration item "qTrip" is now obsolete.
 It has been replaced with an ARRAY type configuration item named "qTrips".
 You can now enter more than one trip code.
 This is to ensure that when Q changes trip codes that you get posts that you may have missed on a previous trip as